ElinGrahn/pp4/README.md

 bugs:
 since I have not added any templates to my index file, while deplying after adding my first post only an error message shows up.

+when opening the page in a browser the disallowed host popped up and I needed to add another url to the allowed host in settings.py